 Forest View works alongside local Secondary Schools to improve outcomes for pupils and to ease transition from year 6 to year 7.

-Children from all year groups at Forest View go to Super Learning Days at Forest E-Act Academy where they participate in a full day’s activities.
-These sessions are led by Forest Academy staff and are supported by Forest View staff.
+Children often visit Forest High where they participate in a full day’s activities.
+These sessions are led by Forest High Academy staff and are supported by Forest View staff.

-Staff from Forest View also work with their colleagues from the Forest Academy and from Dean Magna.
+Staff from Forest View also work with their colleagues from the Forest High and from Dene Magna School.
 Forest View staff have supported staff from both settings to improve their knowledge and teaching of phonics.
 Staff from the secondary school settings have also worked with our subject leaders to improve their curriculum areas.

 PE and School Sport Cluster